-Almost a year after arriving in Kentucky, his battalion, the 192nd Tank Battalion, was sent to Louisiana to take part in maneuvers.
+Almost a year after arriving in Kentucky, his battalion, the 192nd Tank Battalion, was sent to Louisiana to take part in maneuvers from September 1st through 30th.
 During the maneuvers the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
-Knox, the battalion remained at Camp Polk.
+Knox, the battalion was ordered to Camp Polk, Louisiana.
 None of the members had any idea why they were being kept there.

-The tankers who manning their tanks watched as two formations of planes approached the airfield from the north.
-They counted the formations were made up of 54 planes.
-Many believed the planes were American until they saw what looked like raindrops falling from the planes.
+The tankers eating when they saw two formations of planes approaching the airfield from the north.
+They had time enough to count that the formation was made up of 54 planes.
+Many believed the planes were American until they saw what looked like raindrops falling from them.
 When the raindrops began exploding on the runways, the soldiers knew the planes were Japanese.

 On December 25th, the tanks of the battalion held the southern bank of the Agno River from Carmen to Tayung, with the tanks of the 194th holding the line on the Carmen-Alcala-Bautista Road.
 The tanks held the position until 5:30 in the morning on December 27th.
 A Company was sent, in support of the 194th, to an area east of Pampanga.
 It was there that they lost a tank platoon commander, Lt.
 William Reed.
 The company returned to the 192nd on January 8, 1942.